saiakarsh193/PyCube-Solver/README.md

 ## Sai Akarsh (17-09-21)

 ### Description
-Python program that models and solves a Rubik's cube (_as soon as the code is completed smh_) using the **CFOP** method.
+Python program that models and solves a Rubik's cube using the **CFOP** method.
-Its currently under development.
 **(CFOP : Cross, First two layers, Orientation of last layer, Permutation of last layer)**

 First checkout the [notation](#notation) to understand how rubik's cube notation (aka **formulas**) work and to understand the output.
 To understand the code or to write your own version, read the brief [explanation](#how-does-it-work) given below.

+**The coding is not completed yet.**
-Right now, the program can solve the cross (white as base) pretty efficiently.
+Right now, the program can solve the cross (white as base) pretty efficiently and also the first two layers of the cube.

 The code for cube manipulation can be found in `cube.py`.
 The parsing, condenstion and validation for formulas can be found in `helper.py`.